Samsritha11/Samsritha11/README.md

 # 👋 Hi there, I'm [Your Name]!

-🎓 I'm a [Your Degree] student with a passion for technology, problem-solving, and continuous learning.
+🎓 I'm a Computer Science student with a passion for technology, problem-solving, and continuous learning.
-💼 Aspiring [Your Target Role – e.g., Data Scientist / Software Developer / DevOps Engineer].
+💼 Aspiring software developer, Aws Enthusiast,Data Scientist.
 🌐 I enjoy building full-stack applications, analyzing data, and exploring new AI tools.

 ---